Bayesian approach to estimating NAIRU, potential output, and the output gap

 A Conundrum

 Looking at the current estimates together reveals a somewhat awkward position.
-The output gap has closed to roughly zero - the economy is producing at about its potential, which sounds healthy.
+The output gap has closed to roughly zero - the economy is producing at near its potential, which sounds healthy.
 But the unemployment gap remains negative at -0.66 percentage points, meaning the labour market is still tighter than its sustainable level.

 This combination - output at potential but unemployment below NAIRU - suggests we may be just one supply shock away from stagflation.
 If a shock hits (energy prices, supply chain disruptions, geopolitical events), the economy has limited capacity to absorb it without either inflation rising or unemployment spiking.
 There's no "slack" buffer in the labour market to cushion the blow.